dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/profile.md

 Often an organization has only one data warehouse, so it is sensible to use your organization's name as a profile name, in `snake_case`.
 For example:
 * `profile: acme`
 * `profile: jaffle_shop`
-* `profile: evilcorp`

-It is also reasonable to include the name of your warehouse technology in your profile name.
+It is also reasonable to include the name of your warehouse technology in your profile name, partiuclarly if you have multiple warehouses.
 For example:
 * `profile: acme_snowflake`
 * `profile: jaffle_shop_bigquery`
-* `profile: evilcorp_redshift`
+* `profile: jaffle_shop_redshift`